8. Seminar zur Philosophie der Physik

 Der Workshop richtet sich insbesondere an Bachelor- und Masterstudierende der Physik und der Philosophie, aber auch an Studierende anderer Fachrichtungen.
 In Fachvorträgen und Diskussionsgruppen wird den Teilnehmer*innen das Forschungsgebiet der Philosophie der Physik vorgestellt.
 Schwerpunkt ist das Thema Information.
 Vorkenntnisse in Physik oder Philosophie waren nicht erforderlich.

-Neben englischsprachigen Fachvorträgen von Christopher Timpson (Oxford) zum Informationsbegriff in der Quanteninformation, Javier Anta (Sevilla) zur Philosophie der Information und Saaskhi Dulani (John’s Hopkins) zum Informationsparadoxon schwarzer Löcher wird es deutschsprachige, moderierte Kleingruppendiskussionen auf Basis vorbereitender Lektüre (beispielsweise zu Wheeler’s `It from Bit') und eine Podiumsdiskussionen zur Frage: `Was ist Philosophie der Physik?' geben.
+Neben englischsprachigen Fachvorträgen von Christopher Timpson (Oxford) zum Informationsbegriff in der Quanteninformation, Javier Anta (Sevilla) zur Philosophie der Information und Saakshi Dulani (John’s Hopkins) zum Informationsparadoxon schwarzer Löcher wird es deutschsprachige, moderierte Kleingruppendiskussionen auf Basis vorbereitender Lektüre (beispielsweise zu Wheeler’s `It from Bit') und eine Podiumsdiskussionen zur Frage: `Was ist Philosophie der Physik?' geben.

 Die Übernachtungskosten der Teilnehmer*innen werden vollständig übernommen.
 Auf Anfrage kann zusätzlich auch eine (anteilige) Übernahme der Reisekosten geprüft werden.